 Our fees help recover some of the costs of running the service.
 Community Transport providers are required under their operating contracts to charge fees to Clients.

 Commonwealth Home Support Program (CHSP) and Community Transport Program (CTP) clients pay Connect a Government subsidised fare for their transport.
 Other clients including Commonwealth Homecare Packages (HCP) and NDIS clients are charged on a full cost recovery basis.
 NDIS clients should call to receive a quote which will be supplied based on the type of service and assistance required.

-If you are considering moving from CHSP to HCP, or require more information about our fees, contact the office for information on our HCP fees.
+If you are considering moving from CHSP to HCP, or require more information about our fees, contact the office for assistance.

 Drivers are not permitted to negotiate fees, so please discuss any queries or concerns with the office well before your trip.